-So, here we are at issue ten of The Marine Biologist magazine, proud to have published over 130 original, informative and inspiring articles spanning all aspects of the discipline, written by contributors ranging from world-famous ‘ocean elders’ to volunteers, and scientists at the start of their careers.
+We are proud to have published over 190 original, informative, and inspiring articles spanning all aspects of marine biology, written by contributors ranging from world-famous ‘ocean elders’ to volunteers, and scientists at the start of their careers.
 I am also delighted to add that around 50% of material is written by MBA members themselves, making it very much ‘our’ magazine.

 As well as contributing substantially to the MBA's charitable aims, another of the functions of the magazine is to bring articles from the mba's academic journals Journal of The Marine Biological Association and Marine Biodiversity Records to a wider readership.

-I hope readers agree that everything we publish in The Marine Biologist magazine is of the highest quality.
-Notwithstanding, I am going to put my head above the parapet and highlight the articles that really informed and gripped me.
+Everything that makes it into print is of high quality, but I'd like to highlight the articles that really informed and gripped me.
 And so, without further preamble, here is the Editor's top ten:

 Big, Blue and beautiful by Sylvia Earle and Dan Laffoley

-Top of the heap is this scary but at the same time inspiring piece by Sylvia Earle and Dan Laffoley.
-This article would be here even if Dr Earle was not one of the world’s best-known scientists.
+Top of the heap is a scary but at the same time inspiring piece by Sylvia Earle and Dan Laffoley.
+This article would be here even if Dr Earle were not one of the world’s best-known scientists.
 The authors urge the marine community to reset how we connect people to the ocean through technology (the digital ocean) and the use of hope spots to push forward on marine protection.

 Oceans of change by Callum Roberts

 I was very excited when Callum Roberts agreed to contribute to our very first edition.
 Some people write with an ability to transport you into a story.
 As well as being a first-class scientist, Callum Roberts is one such writer: a natural storyteller who weaves many strands into a fascinating story of the history of fishing, and of the changes that humans have brought upon our seas.

 ‘Marine management’ – making an oxymoron more meaningful by Charles Sheppard